ruby-syntax-tree/syntax_tree/README.md

 This function takes an input string containing Ruby code, parses it into its underlying syntax tree, and formats it back out to a string.
 You can optionally pass a second argument to this method as well that is the maximum width to print.
 It defaults to `80`.

+### SyntaxTree.mutation(&block)

+This function yields a new mutation visitor to the block, and then returns the initialized visitor.
+It's effectively a shortcut for creating a `SyntaxTree::Visitor::MutationVisitor` without having to remember the class name.
+For more information on that visitor, see the definition below.

 ### SyntaxTree.search(source, query, &block)

 This function takes an input string containing Ruby code, an input string containing a valid Ruby `in` clause expression that can be used to match against nodes in the tree (can be generated using `stree expr`, `stree match`, or `Node#construct_keys`), and a block.
 Each node that matches the given query will be yielded to the block.
 The block will receive the node as its only argument.